gritsenko/c3_spine_plugin/README.md

 # Spine add-on for Construct 3

+## Important notes for Spine export files:
-Requires Spine version 3.8+ JSON files.
+- Requires Spine version 3.8+ JSON files.
 See Spine Formatter below to upgrade older JSON files.
+- In the Spine export dialogue box, under Runtime, set both 'Filter min' and 'Filter mag' to Linear.

 Add-on based on **Mikal's** sample from this thread: